petervdn/sample-manager/README.md

   },
 ]
 ```
-__Extensions (.mp3, .wav) should never be added to the name or filename, this needs to be supplied when actually loading the samples__
+__Extensions (.mp3, .wav) should never be added to the name (when using name as filename) or filename, this needs to be supplied when actually loading the samples__

 When you have a list of these objects, you can add them to the SampleManager instance: